owncloud/ocis/docs/ocis/adr/0024-msgpack-metadata.md

 ## Decision Drivers <!-- optional -->

-Performance of reading extendet attributes suffers from the syscall overhead when listing and reading all attribudes.
+Performance of reading extended attributes suffers from the syscall overhead when listing and reading all attributes.

 ## Considered Options